CoderDojo/cp-zen-frontend/README.md

 yarn cypress:open
 ```

 This will open a window where you can select what spec to run.
+Notice that if you have a new version of the translations which is not published yet, tests on strings containing interpolation will fail as they are not depending on the linked version of your own repo.
+Running it headless will solve that.

 ### Headless
 You can also run the Cypress tests headless through Docker.
 You'll first need to install Cypress within the Docker container by running